Showing 1–32 of 517 results

 Amaranth, Coral Fountain (Organic)$3.00–$36.00

 Coral Fountain is similar to the beloved Love Lies Bleeding Amaranth, with its long flowing pendulum type flower heads, but the flowers are a lovely coral-peach color instead of magenta.
 Plants grow to 4 – 5′ with flowers reaching downward to the ground.
 Makes a great cut flower & also works well in dry arrangements.
-Combine with Love Lies Bleeding & Green Cascade for a rainbow of cascading tassels.
+Combine with Love Lies Bleeding and Green Cascade for a rainbow of cascading tassels.
 Like most A. caudatus species, Coral Fountain yields a delicious edible golden seed that is high in protein.

 Amaranth, Green Cascade (Organic)$3.00–$36.00